 No, Custom Pricing can only discount from the base price that is set for all products in your Shopify admin.
 If a fixed price has a higher price value for a product than what is set in your Shopify admin, it will be ignored.

 No, you can test Custom Pricing while the store is password protected.

 Option 1 - They can create an account themselves by selecting the account login button on your store.
-When a customer completes a purchase they are asked, "Would you like to create an account".
-If they select "Yes, create my account", then an account will be created for them.
+When a customer completes a purchase they are asked, Would you like to create an account.
+If they select Yes, create my account, then an account is created for them.

-Note: This feature is not compatible with the Accelerated Draft Orders Method of Custom Pricing at this time.
+Note This feature is not compatible with the Accelerated Draft Orders Method of Custom Pricing at this time.

 This is relevant if you've set up auto-tagging rules based on historical purchases.

 Buy Now buttons on your product pages skip the necessary add to cart functionality that Custom Pricing requires when your customers add products to the checkout.
 Using the Buy Now button causes orders to not receive the Custom Pricing discount.

 To remove this button from your store, please follow the steps on the Dynamic Checkout Buttons on Shopify article.